The Expert Guide to Finding the Cheapest Flights

 Want to fly close to a holiday?
 You’ll need to book even further in advance, and you shouldn’t expect to get the best price either, as airfare is nearly always higher around peak periods — with some exceptions.

-For example, if you want to enjoy a holiday around Thanksgiving outside of the U.S., you can usually get some great deals on flying into Europe, since it’s not a holiday that’s celebrated there.
+For example, if you want to enjoy a holiday around Thanksgiving outside of the United States, you can usually get some great deals on flying into Europe, since it’s not a holiday that’s celebrated there.

 The bottom line?
-Rarely ever does airfare get cheaper as your departure date approaches, especially if you need to fly on a certain date.
+Airfare rarely get cheaper as your departure date approaches, especially if you need to fly on a certain date.
 Budget airlines typically offer low rates as a baseline price, and as these tickets sell, the remaining seats increase in cost.